Yale University, 1980-84

 Exeter College, University of Oxford, 1984-89

-Intercollegiate Center for Classical Studies in Rome, Autumn 1983
+Intercollegiate Center for Classical Studies in Rome (Year Abroad programme organised by Stanford University) Autumn 1983

-Independent Tuition in Ancient Greek: Sophocles’s Oedipus Cycle.
-University of Toronto, Summer 1983
+Independent tutorial in ancient Greek: Sophocles’s Oedipus Cycle, University of Toronto, Summer 1983

 Hons BA in English Language and Literature, University of Oxford, BA, June 1986 (converted to MA, 1987)